 Applications will not be accepted after the closing date has passed.

-When you have applied for a vacancy you will be sent an acknowledgement email to the email address you provided within 24 hours of submission.
-If you have not received your acknowledgement, firstly, log on to My Jobs Homepage to ensure that you have submitted your application correctly.
+When you have applied for a post you will be sent an email confirmation to the email address on your application.
+If you have not received your email confirmation please contact firstname.lastname@example.org.

 Once submitted, your application will then be screened along with other applications after the closing date.
 Depending on the number of applicants, shortlisting can take anywhere up to four weeks.
 Once shortlisting has been completed, you will be notified if your application has progressed to the next stage or not by email to the email address you provided.

 Please ensure that you check your email account junk folder, as your email provider may flag emails sent to you as suspected spam.

 You must ensure to complete all mandatory fields of the form, you can identify these by the ‘*’ beside the relevant field.
 Please remember that your application will be shortlisted based on the information that you provide, this is all the information the selection panel have to be able to access your application against the required criteria for the post.